nexssp/logdebug/README.md

 # @nexssp/log

 Easy loging/debuging.
 Going to stderr if `--debug`.
-You can change from stderr to stdout easy by another option `--debug:stdout`
+You can change from stderr to stdout easy by another option `--debug:stdout`.
+You can disable logs just by adding `--quiet`.
+Maybe you need just debug information, combine it with `--quiet --debug`.

 ## Debug and Log functions and colors